Here’s the rest of the story. Because it’s long, I’ve split it into two parts, both of which I’ll post today.

 Our only option was to sell the property.
 We asked our lawyers to send my parents an eviction notice.
 We felt heartless and cruel, but we had little choice—my mother had refused to pay the rent or rates as agreed, refused to deal with a property manager, and refused to sign a lease.
 We had to choose between supporting my parents or looking after ourselves and our family, and, as I had to keep telling myself, we had a right to look after ourselves.
 We wanted to be free of the financial and emotional burden owning the property had become.

 My mother wrote me long letters.
 At first, they were angry and threatening.
-Next, she wanted to have a private talk with me.
+Then, she wanted to have a private talk with me.
 Then, she told us our action would be thrown out of court, and our lawyers were wrong and we shouldn’t pay them.
-She reminded me that it was my inheritance they were fighting for, and that of my children, and I was putting it all in jeopardy.
+Then, she reminded me that it was my inheritance they were fighting for, and that of my children, and I was putting it all in jeopardy.

 We just wanted out of this financial tangle, so we went to court.
 My mother told the court a ‘family trust’ would buy the property.
 There was a lot of to-ing and fro-ing over the contract details, and two-and-a-half months later when we still didn’t have a sale, we went back to court.